agx/phosh/.gitlab/issue_templates/bug.md

 # What problem did you encounter

-## What is the current behaviour?

-## What is the expected behaviour?
+  Please describe the problem in general terms.

 ## How to reproduce

   Please provide steps to reproduce the issue.
 If it's a graphical issue please attach screenshot.

+## What is the (wrong) result?

+## What is the expected behaviour?

 # Which version did you encounter the bug in?